tanaikech/ggsrun/help/README.md

 <a name="Google_APIs"></a>
 # Google APIs
-ggsrun uses Execution API, Web Apps and Drive API on Google.
+ggsrun uses Google Apps Script API(Execution API), Web Apps and Drive API on Google.

-1. **[Execution API](https://developers.google.com/apps-script/guides/rest/api)** : This can be used by the authorization process of OAuth2.
+1. **[Google Apps Script API(Execution API)](https://developers.google.com/apps-script/guides/rest/api)** : This can be used by the authorization process of OAuth2.
 So you can use under higher security.
 But there are some [limitations](https://developers.google.com/apps-script/guides/rest/api#limitations).

 2. **[Drive API](https://developers.google.com/drive/v3/web/about-sdk)** : This can be used for downloading and uploading files.

 3. **[Web Apps](https://developers.google.com/apps-script/guides/web)** : This can be used without the authorization process.
 So a password can be set for using the server.
 The install process is very simple.
-However, the security is much lower than that of Execution API. ggsrun has to setup the access to Web Apps as "Anyone, even anonymous".
+However, the security is much lower than that of Google Apps Script API(Execution API). ggsrun has to setup the access to Web Apps as "Anyone, even anonymous".
 There are no limitations.
 (I haven't confirmed it yet.)
 (I don't know whether this can be called an API.)

 And also  ggsrun uses a server script (ggsrunif) which is deployed at Google side as an interface for executing GAS script. **This server script is provided as a GAS library.
 Using APIs and the server, there are <u>4 methods</u> for executing GAS script.** These methods are provided as 4 commands.
 The comparison for each command is as follows.